 By measuring the number of attempts taken to correctly answer questions about a competency, we can ascertain what students already knew and what they learnt after reviewing the education resources in CyberPASS.

 We realise that CyberPASS is not a panacea for building safe and responsible users, but it does provide critical data on which to measure and build.

 If you'd like to learn more or get a licence for your school go to CyberPASS.

 Competency Description: Identifies knowledge or a skill required by students, which is assessed via a randomised question bank in CyberPASS.

-Bar Graph and Attempts: The data for each competency is displayed as a bar graph showing the total percentage of students that answered the question correctly on 1st attempt and after 3 attempts on aggregate.
+Attempts and the Bar Graph: The data for each competency is displayed as a bar graph showing the total percentage of students that answered the question correctly On 1st Attempt and After 3 Attempts on aggregate.

 WHAT THIS DATA TELLS US

 In the example above we assessed student awareness of the need to set each apps privacy settings separately, i.e. each app has its own privacy settings and these are also separate from device privacy settings.